S. Ezhil: 2012-present: Rural comedy films

 In 2012, Ezhil made a comeback after a brief sabbatical with Manam Kothi Paravai.
 When his friends, producer Ambeth Kumar and Ranjeev Menon, asked him how the film's shooting was proceeding, he made them listen to the film's songs by D. Imman.
 Impressed, they decided to produce it.
 It was initially expected that Yuvan Shankar Raja, whom Ezhil had worked with in Deepavali, would compose the music, but as the budget of this film could not afford to have Yuvan as the music composer, Ezhil opted for Imman.
 After the lead role in Marina and an important role in 3, Sivakarthikeyan is taking up a full-fledged lead role again for Manam Kothi Paravai.
 The film, which is set in a village, has been shot at Ezhil's native place Kayathur, near Mayiladuthurai (erstwhile Mayavaram) and Siva Karthikeyan's Thiruvizhimizhalai.

 After a fairly successful outing with Manam Kothi Paravai, Ezhil started his next film titled Desingu Raja, which was in a similar genre rural comedy.
 He hired Vimal to play the lead Idhayakani, who has been named so by his parents and is a diehard MGR fan.
 Bindu Madhavi was signed to play the female lead as a Rajinikanth fanatic in the movie, thus pairing with Vimal for the second time after Kedi Billa Killadi Ranga.
 She said "I play a cheerful, naughty village girl".
 Muktha Bhanu danced for one song along with Vimal and the group dancers which was shot in Thiruvarur.
 In 2014, Ezhil directed Vellaikaara Durai, which received mixed reviews but was a hit at the box office.
 His 2016 film Velainu Vandhutta Vellaikaaran was a commercial success.
 2017 saw him directing Udhayanidhi Stalin in Saravanan Irukka Bayamaen.
 In 2022, Ezhil directed Yutha Satham starring R. Parthiban and Gautham Karthik in lead roles.
-Then, actor Vimal and director Ezhil have reunited for Desingu Raja 2, a sequel to the duo’s 2013 hit comedy, Desingu Raja.
-The film was released on July 2025 to negative reviews.
+Then, actor Vimal and director Ezhil have reunited for Desingu Raja 2, a sequel to the duo's 2013 hit comedy, Desingu Raja.
+The film was released in July 2025 to negative reviews.